brivera14/Hello-world-This-is-Bryan/README.md

 # Hello-world-This-is-Bryan
-I am excited to start this journay
+I am excited to start this journey